kidGodzilla/load-dependencies/README.md

 Open loader.js and follow the examples included.
 (They're commented out).

 Several common libraries are included as examples from **CDNJS**, for your convenience.
+To use, just uncomment them.

+## Notes

 You can rename this file to whatever you like.

-Please note that URLs or paths should either be absolute, or relative to the path of your webpage, not the script loader itself.
+URLs or paths should either be absolute, or relative to the path of your webpage, not the script loader itself.